acsone/kwkhtmltopdf/README.md

 A drop-in replacement for [wkhtmlpdf](https://wkhtmltopdf.org) which invokes the above server defined in the `KWKHTMLTOPDF_SERVER_URL` environment variable.

+There are two clients:

+* a go client (preferred)
-It's only dependency is the `requests` library.
+* a python client, which only depends on the `requests` library.
   It should work with any python version supported by `requests`.

 # Quick start